 Doctoral Coaching

-Doctoral research is demanding, intellectually, structurally, and institutionally.
-Many PhD students develop projects that are conceptually ambitious yet difficult to stabilize within conventional academic expectations — especially in interdisciplinary, movement-based, or practitioner-informed domains.
+Doctoral research is demanding — intellectually, structurally, and institutionally.
+Many PhD students develop projects that are conceptually ambitious yet difficult to realize within conventional academic expectations and support structures, especially in interdisciplinary, movement-based, or practitioner-informed domains.

-I work with a small number of doctoral students each year on dissertations that bridge scholarly theory and lived practice.
-Coaching is offered on a strictly limited, application-based basis: I accept up to five new clients per academic semester.
+I work closely with a small number of doctoral students each year on dissertations that bridge scholarly theory and lived practice.
+Coaching is offered on a strictly limited, application-based basis.
 This page describes what coaching looks like, who I work well with, and how to apply.

 I am particularly well-suited to support students who are: